appsmithorg/appsmith-docs/website/docs/reference/widgets/code-scanner.md

 # Code Scanner

-This page describes the properties of the Code Scanner widget to scan barcodes and QR codes.
+This page describes the properties of the Code Scanner widget, which is used for scanning barcodes and QR codes.
 The following formats for QR and barcodes are supported:

 | 1D product | 1D industrial | 2D          |
 | ---------- | ------------- | ----------- |